Geovany Quenda: International career

 Quenda chose to represent Portugal internationally.
 With the under-17 side, Quenda participated in the 2024 UEFA European Under-17 Championship in Cyprus.
 Portugal finished as runners-up, after losing in the final 3–0 to Italy.
 For his performances throughout the competition, he was named in the "Team of the Tournament".

 He was called up to the senior side for the first time, on 30 August 2024, ahead of the opening UEFA Nations League matches against Croatia and Scotland the following month.

 On 11 October, Quenda made his under-21 debut, playing the entire 3–1 win in Faroe Islands in a 2025 UEFA European Under-21 Championship qualifier.

 Style of play

 Quenda is a left-footed winger who typically operates from the right, exploiting his pace, close control, and dribbling to destabilize defensive lines.
 He excels in one-on-one situations thanks to his quick acceleration and ability to shift direction fluidly, often driving inside to create scoring chances or deliver cutbacks.
 Tactically intelligent, he has shown adaptability by performing effectively in wing-back and midfield roles, with a high pressing work rate and off-ball awareness.
-In 2024, he was praised by Portugal's national coach Roberto Martinez in an interview with A Bola, who called him "a creative player" and praised his "one-on-one quality".
+In 2024, he was praised by then-Portugal national coach Roberto Martinez in an interview with A Bola, who called him "a creative player" and praised his "one-on-one quality".